openbci-archive/OpenBCI_C/README.md

 Any other character can be sent, however only certain characters will do things to the board.
 Check out http://docs.openbci.com/software/01-OpenBCI_SDK for more info.

-## To-Do
+##To-Do
+- [ ] Redefine the packet structure to be more user friendly, including string data and names for accelerometer data
+- [ ] Clean up streaming code to be simpler and more flexible
+- [ ] Provide all functions of board
+  - [ ] Enumerate functions here
-- Fix Address Boundary Error
+- [x] Fix Address Boundary Error
-- Error handling
+- [ ] Error handling (what is meant here?)
-- Implement tests
+- [ ] Implement tests
-- Implementations with: Python, Labstreaminglayer, Matlab, Java/Processing
+- [ ] Implementations with: Python, Labstreaminglayer, Matlab, Java/Processing

-## Known Bugs
+##Known Bugs
-- SIGSEGV (Address Boundary Error) occasionally when streaming is halted
+- [ ] Stock board does not reset properly on start and may occasionally begin streaming in a corrupt manner.
+Library does not detect this.